mendix/docs/content/en/docs/refguide/quickstart-guide/quickstart-part1.md

 1. Add a **Close page** action to the end of the microflow to ensure the user is directed back to the home page after clicking **Save**.

 You have finished your responsive app!
-You can run your app and test it by pressing <kbd>F5</kbd> or by clicking the green play icon in the top-right corner of Studio Pro (next to the **Publish** button):
+You can run your photo album app and test it by pressing <kbd>F5</kbd> or by clicking the green play icon in the top-right corner of Studio Pro (next to the **Publish** button):

 {{< figure src="/attachments/refguide/quickstart-guide/part1/complete.png" width="450px" alt="Run your app">}}